Fer-r/BeruFoods/README.md

 make demo-data
 ```

+This command can be run multiple times safely - it will skip existing accounts and only create new ones.

 This will create:
+- 1 admin user
 - 20 demo users (10 in Granada, 10 in Madrid)
 - 20 demo restaurants (10 in Granada, 10 in Madrid)
 - 5 menu items for each restaurant